Travinkel/belsign-photo-doc/docs/project/MVC_VIEWSTACK_IMPLEMENTATION.md

     }

     public void registerAllViews() {
+        // Register the splash view
+        registerView("SplashView", new SplashViewFactory(viewDependencies));

         // Register the login view
         registerView("LoginView", new LoginViewFactory(viewDependencies));

         // Register the admin view
         registerView("AdminView", new AdminViewFactory(viewDependencies));

+        // Register the main view
+        registerView("MainView", new MainViewFactory(viewDependencies));

+        // Register the QA dashboard view
+        registerView("QADashboardView", new QADashboardViewFactory(viewDependencies));

+        // Register the Photo Review view
+        registerView("PhotoReviewView", new PhotoReviewViewFactory(viewDependencies));

+        // Register the Photo Upload view
+        registerView("PhotoUploadView", new PhotoUploadViewFactory(viewDependencies));

+        // Register the Order Gallery view
+        registerView("OrderGalleryView", new OrderGalleryViewFactory(viewDependencies));

+        // Register the Report Preview view
+        registerView("ReportPreviewView", new ReportPreviewViewFactory(viewDependencies));

         // TODO: Register other views as they are migrated to the new structure }